upstash/email-analysis-agent/README.md

 - `subject`: Use Gmail's "Raw Payload Headers Subject" field
 - `to`: Use Gmail's "From Email" field
 - `attachment`: Use Gmail's "Attachment 1 Attachment" field
+- `attachment_type`: The type of the attachment, currently only `application/pdf` is available on backend.

 ## Limitations